 If you have allergies they can trigger snoring so work out if there is anything in the bedroom that could affect you, it might be wise to make sure pets are not in the room, for instance.

 For less serious snoring issues the solution can be as simple as sleeping on your side or not taking an alcoholic drink three hours before bedtime.
 For serious snoring problems, there are non-surgical and surgical options to help prevent snoring – but surgery is seen as the last resort.
 A treatment for OSA that has proven effective is called continuous positive airway pressure (CPAP).

 8. There is a scale for measuring snoring

 Healthcare professionals have a system for grading your snoring.
 The louder the snore, the higher the grade.

 9. Snoring can be incredibly loud

 Very loud snoring can reach up to 69 decibels – close to a pneumatic drill at 70-90 decibels.

 10. Snoring can affect relationships

 If one person in a relationship snores this can have negative effects on the relationship.
-Studies indicate that from 25% – 40% of couples are regularly sleeping in separate rooms.
-Also people who share a bed with snorers see their GP more frequently than bed partners of non-snorers.
+Studies indicate that 25% – 40% of couples are regularly sleeping in separate rooms.
+Also, people who share a bed with snorers see their GP more frequently than bed partners of non-snorers.